 It’s also essential to inform employees about the practical steps they can take to protect their work and personal devices.
 This training can outline the proper use of public networks, password maintenance, and how to recognize common cyberattacks such as phishing.

-Unless you're a business with dozens of IT-based employees, with schedules that work around the clock monitoring your network for any kind of intrusion or breach, you're going to need some help keeping your organization safe.
+Unless you're a business with dozens of IT experts, with schedules that work around the clock monitoring your network for any kind of intrusion or breach, you're going to need some help keeping your organization safe.

-Working with an IT service provider through co-managed IT will save your business time and money.
-Your employees will be better equipped to handle the work you need to keep in-house, and your network will be better protected thanks to continuous monitoring from and external team.
+Working with an IT service provider can save your business time and money.
+Your employees will be better equipped to handle the work you need to keep in-house, and your network will be better protected thanks to continuous monitoring from an external team.

 If you're interested in learning more about cyber security services from Ntiva, click the link below to schedule some time to talk to one of our solutions specialists.